 Public healthcare in Spain

 Public hospitals provide much of the primary healthcare and emergency services that Spanish residents require.
-Staff are generally efficient and well educated, and hospitals often employ personnel who speak English or offer the services of interpreters.
+Staff are generally efficient and qualified, and hospitals often employ personnel who speak English or offer interpreter services.

 Public hospitals in Spain are well equipped.
 The downside is that the public sector has been known to suffer from staff shortages, and the waiting periods to see a specialist or have a procedure done can, in some cases, take months.

-To be able to use the public healthcare system (Sistema Nacional de Salud) expats would first need to get a social security card at the Social Security Treasury Office (Tesorería de la Seguridad Social).
+To use the public healthcare system (Sistema Nacional de Salud) expats would first need to get a social security card at the Social Security Treasury Office (Tesorería de la Seguridad Social) and secure their NIE number from their local police station or foreigner's office.
 It is then necessary to obtain a medical card at their local clinic, which will give them the right to use the services of the nationwide public health network.

 Expats should note that a social security number can only be obtained if they have registered on the Empadronamiento, the municipal register.